The Numbers Speak: LinkedIn as a B2B Performance Driver

 3. Create Valuable Content

-For your audience to notice you, you must share relevant content:
+For your audience to notice you, share content that’s worth reading:

 - Articles, LinkedIn posts, short videos, infographics